 Testing cannot be completed without a physician referral.
 If you have symptoms of COVID-19 (fever, cough, shortness of breath), please contact your primary care physician first.
 For information on testing and locations, click here: http://www.wcchd.org/COVID-19/testing.php

 WCCHD has not expressed a need for additional kits and new testing facilities are opening up.
 For a list of testing facilities, visit wcchd.org.
 Remember, you must first speak to a doctor to get referred to a testing center.

-At this time, it is not a requirement.
-However, a face-mask may prevent someone who is sick from spreading the illness to others by blocking the wearer’s coughs and sneezes from spreading respiratory droplets into the air or on surfaces nearby.
+Yes, whenever six feet of distance cannot be maintained between yourself and people who don’t live with you.
+Businesses may require additional restrictions.
+Face masks may help prevent someone who is sick from spreading the illness to others by blocking the wearer’s coughs and sneezes from spreading respiratory droplets into the air or on surfaces nearby.

 In light of the evidence that people can spread Coronavirus (COVID-19) even when they don’t feel sick, the CDC recommends that everyone should wear a cloth face cover when in public (i.e. going to the grocery store to pick up other necessities, etc.).

 A Smart911 profile is a great way to allow police and fires department first responders to understand what they may encounter if they need to respond to an emergency involving you or your home.
 This includes information that helps first responders make better decisions during COVID-19 operations.

 - Name of family members

 - Address and other information about your home

 Get a profile today or update your existing profile at smart911.com.